 Toni Townes-Whitley is a global technology leader who currently serves on the boards of Nasdaq, PNC Financial Services, Empowerment Inclusion Capital, United Way Worldwide, Johns Hopkins Medicine, Thurgood Marshall College Fund, the Partnership for Public Service and the Princeton University Faith & Work Initiative.

-As president of U.S. regulated industries, Toni Townes-Whitley leads Microsoft’s business with public sector and commercial regulated industries (education, financial services, government and healthcare).
-Responsible for more than 4,900 employees and a budget of approximately $15 billion, she is one of the top women leaders at Microsoft and in the technology industry, with a track record of accelerating and sustaining profitable business and building high-performance teams.
+As former president of U.S. regulated industries, Townes-Whitley led Microsoft’s business with public sector and commercial regulated industries (education, financial services, government and healthcare).
+Responsible for more than 5,200 employees and a budget of approximately $16 billion, she was one of the top women leaders at Microsoft and in the technology industry, with a track record of accelerating and sustaining profitable business and building high-performance teams.

-In addition to leading a sales organization, Townes-Whitley is helping steer the company’s work to address systemic racial injustice.
-The company focuses internally on representation and inclusion and externally on using technology to tackle prevailing societal challenges.
-Working across the customer and partner ecosystem, Townes-Whitley is also focused on applying technology innovations to create social impact and is a frequent speaker on the topic.
+In addition to leading a sales organization, Townes-Whitley helped steer the company’s work to address systemic racial injustice.
+The company focused internally on representation and inclusion and externally on using technology to tackle prevailing societal challenges.
+She also focused on applying technology innovations to create social impact and is a frequent speaker on the topic.

 Townes-Whitley helped launch new initiatives at Microsoft, including building the ethics framework for AI and emerging technologies, establishing the carbon-negative initiative and sponsoring the Blacks & Africans (BAM) employee resource group.
 She partnered with the Athena Alliance, which prepares women for corporate board roles.
 She also worked with Gender Fair, which rates companies on their fairness practices for leadership, employee policies, advertising and philanthropy.

 Prior to joining Microsoft, Townes-Whitley was president of CGI Federal and served in senior management roles at Unisys Corporation.